Meghan Trainor: 2016–2017: Thank You

-2018–2022: The Love Train, Treat Myself and A Very Trainor Christmas
+2018–2021: The Love Train, Treat Myself and A Very Trainor Christmas

 In December 2017, Fox announced Trainor as one of the judges on the show The Four: Battle for Stardom, along with Sean Combs, DJ Khaled and Charlie Walk.
 The program's first two seasons were broadcast in 2018.
 Trainor competed against singer Shania Twain in an episode of TBS's show Drop the Mic, which aired in January 2018; both were declared winners.
 Trainor's third major-label studio album, Treat Myself, was scheduled for release on August 31, 2018, but was delayed because Trainor wanted to write and record more songs for it.
 Its lead single "No Excuses" was released in March 2018 and peaked at number 46 on the Billboard Hot 100.
 The songs "Let You Be Right" and "Can't Dance" were released as singles two months later.
 "All the Ways" was released on June 20, 2018, and the title track was made available on July 20, 2018.
 The same year, Trainor appeared on Jason Mraz's song "More than Friends".

 In collaboration with Sigala and Ella Eyre, Trainor released the single "Just Got Paid" which features American rapper French Montana.
 The song reached number 11 on the UK Singles Chart, number 7 in Scotland, and number 12 in Ireland.
 Trainor and Sean Paul appeared on a remix of CNCO's song "Hey DJ" later that year.
-Trainor launched The Salvation Army's 128th annual Red Kettle Campaign on November 22, 2018, performing at a Dallas Cowboys and Washington Redskins (then rebranded Washington Football Team; now Commanders) game.
+Trainor launched The Salvation Army's 128th annual Red Kettle Campaign on November 22, 2018, performing at a Dallas Cowboys and Washington Redskins game.
 Treat Myself was later given a January 2019 release date but was not released until January 31, 2020.
 "All the Ways" was released to hot adult contemporary radio in February 2019 as a single.
 That month, Trainor also released an EP, The Love Train, which was promoted through music videos and includes "All the Ways".
 She was a headliner, along with Years & Years, for the 2019 Los Angeles Pride festival.